Lotfullah21/programming-with-python/02-data-structures/04-dictionaries/01-intro/README.md

 The value of a dictionary can be access using its key and by referencing that key, it can be updated as well.

-We can create a dictionary using pre defined values
+We can create a dictionary using predefined values.

 ```py
 numbers = {1:"1",2:"2",3:"3"}